The Tangent Space at the Identity

 non-abelian) to \(SO(3)\) (continuous, non-abelian) preserves the essential

-non-commutativity — and the Lie bracket provides the precise infinitesimal
+failure of commutativity — and the Lie bracket provides the precise infinitesimal

-measure of this non-commutativity.
+measure of it.

 Looking Ahead